Nakiti/2020-NBA-Playoffs-Recap/README.md

     Miami Heat(4) vs Indiana Pacers(5)
     Miami won this series 4 games to 0.

   Highlights: In this first round of the playoffs, the Eastern Conference showed no surprise.
 In each series the favorite to win, won.
+We saw the superstars on each team perform as they were expected to.

   Western Conference: